Angelo Emo: Demonstration off Tripoli

-On 18 July 1778 Emo again received a naval command, being elected Capitano delle Navi, with the heavy frigate Sirena as his flagship.
-His mission was to confront the provocations of the Pashalik of Tripolitania, which tried to exploit the "right of search" accorded to them by treaty on Venetian shipping beyond the agreed-upon limits.
+Emo again received a naval command on 18 July 1778, being elected Capitano delle Navi, with the heavy frigate Sirena as his flagship.
+His mission was to confront the Pashalik of Tripolitania, who tried to exploit the "right of search" accorded to them by treaty on Venetian shipping beyond the agreed-upon limits.
 Emo led his fleet in a demonstration of force in front of Tripoli, leading the pasha to conclude a new peace agreement with the Republic.
 Emo's appointment was renewed for the year after, but in the event it was not required for him to set sail.

 In 1779, as a Savio alla Mercanzia (trade commissioner), Emo promoted reforms such as the reduction of tax on silk, the opening of new shops at Šibenik (Sebenico) and the transfer of the Venetian consulate in Egypt from Cairo to the port city of Alexandria.
-In 1780 he was a Provveditore ai Beni Inculti (commissioner on uncultivated lands) and laid out plans for the draining of the Adige marshlands around Verona, a project begun already by Zaccaria Betti.
+In 1780 he was a Provveditore ai Beni Inculti (commissioner on uncultivated lands) and laid out plans for the draining of the Valli Veronesi, the Adige marshlands around Verona, a project begun already by Zaccaria Betti.
 However, once again due to lack of funds, the plans were not carried out.

 Director of the Arsenal and naval reforms

-During the January 1782 visit of the Grand Duke Paul (the future Tsar Paul I of Russia) to Venice, he personally introduced Paul into the details of the Venetian naval apparatus.
-When Venice resolved to send a permanent envoy to Saint Petersburg shortly after, Emo's name was on top of the list, but he managed to avoid the appointment by pleading ill health.
+During the January 1782 visit of the Grand Duke Paul (the future Tsar Paul I of Russia) to Venice, Emo personally educated Paul on the details of the Venetian naval apparatus.
+When Venice resolved to send a permanent envoy to Saint Petersburg shortly after, Emo's name was on top of the list, but he managed to avoid the costly and unattractive appointment by pleading ill health.
+In 1783, as an extraordinary commissioner, Emo led the negotiations with the Habsburg envoy Philipp von Cobenzl on freedom of navigation in Istria and Dalmatia.